ZipCPU/qoiimg/README.md

 ## Status

 This IP is currently a work-in-progress.
-It has not been simulated, nor has any part of it been formally verified.
+The encoder/recorder currently passes a simulation test as part of a larger project.
+However, it doesn't yet have its own regression suite--either simulation or formal verification based.
 It hasn't seen hardware either.

 One step at a time.